 This resource is also included in my BULLETIN BOARD MEGA BUNDLE, which includes 30 seasonal sets of purposeful writing or math activities plus custom crafts to match!

 I hope this post has inspired to to try this Be the Rainbow lesson in your classroom.
-It’s the perfect activity for kindness, Black History Month, Women’s History Month, Spring, Open House, or all of the above!
+It’s the perfect activity for World Kindness Day, Black History Month, Women’s History Month, Spring, Open House, or all of the above!

 Looking for more ideas for spring?
 CLICK HERE to learn more about activities I’ll be doing in my classroom this season!